Office of the Superintendent of Financial Institutions

 Note that the net PfADs by type for the “credit spread” and the “interest rate (C-3 risk)” in the above table must not include the corresponding “additional net PfADs”.
 These additional net PfADs must be presented in the columns “additional net PfADs”.
 If not, the actuary must provide explanations below the previous table.

-If the valuation methodology used does not produce separate PfADs for each of the product lines in the table (e.g., if the Canadian Asset Liability Method (CALM) method aggregates some products), the disclosure in the above table should be at the level at which it is available.
+If the valuation methodology used does not produce separate PfADs for each of the product lines in the table (e.g. if the CALM aggregates some products), the disclosure in the above table should be at the level at which it is available.
 Allocations are not required just for purposes of reporting in this table.

 The Appointed Actuary must disclose whether the best estimate assumptions for life mortality or health morbidity include an assumption of improving mortality or morbidity.